sylhare/sylhare.github.io/_posts/2022/2022-10-18-React-testing-static.md

 There are some packages from [@testing-library] that I usually use in my React apps, let's give them a small introduction before we get started:

-- **[@testing-library/react]** → The backbone library for our test which will hold all the methods to interact with our React components
+- **[@testing-library/react]** → The backbone library for our test which will hold all the functions to interact with our React components
 - **[@testing-library/jest-dom]** → To use with jest (the test framework) and to provide useful matchers to assert the state of the DOM in our tests.